Apasmara: Theological and symbolic significance

 Nataraja dancing the cosmic dance of creation, destruction and moksha (ultimate liberation) upon the prone body of Apasmara, the demon of avidya (ignorance or lack of spiritual insight) – Chola bronze, Musée Guimet.

 Apasmara, depicted as a diminutive man, is often shown in Hindu iconography clutching a cobra, which symbolizes (ahamkara) in Shaivite tradition.

 Ahamkara, literally means the "I-maker", and is the faculty by which jivas (souls) identify with the physical body rather than their higher self.
 The Shiva Purana describes ahamkara as originating from Prakriti (nature).
 Apasmara symbolizes the ignorance of selfhood (ahamkara), a universal, cosmic form of ignorance essential for jivas to function in samsara across their countless rebirths by forgetting past lives and identifying with a new body each time.
 This "necessary evil" of Apasmara is part of the cosmic balance between spiritual knowledge and the inherent ignorance in one's sense of self, and cannot be eradicated without disrupting the cosmic order.
-Killing Apasmara would represent gaining spiritual knowledge without the effort, will, and dedication required, thereby devaluing that knowledge itself.

 To enable moksha (transcendence) while preserving the cosmic balance between spiritual knowledge and ignorance inherent in samsara, Apasmara must be subdued rather than killed.
 To suppress Apasmara, Shiva assumes the form of Nataraja—the Lord of Dance—and performs the cosmic dance of tāṇḍava.
 During this dance, Shiva subdues Apasmara under his right foot, symbolizing the subjugation of ignorance and ahamkara.
 Apasmara is believed to remain eternally subdued beneath Nataraja's foot, with Shiva perpetually maintaining this balance through his cosmic dance.
 Similar symbolism is seen in representations of Dakshinamurti, another form of Shiva as a guru, where Apasmara is subdued under Shiva’s right foot.

 English writer and philosopher, Aldous Huxley has described and summarized the symbolism of Nataraja and Apasmara, also known as Muyalaka in his utopian novel, Island:

 Nataraja's right foot is planted squarely on a horrible little subhuman creature - the demon, Muyalaka.
 A dwarf, but immensely powerful in his malignity, Muyalaka is the embodiment of ignorance, the manifestation of greedy, possessive selfhood.
 Stamp on him, break his back!
 And that's precisely what Nataraja is doing.
 Trampling the little monster down under his right foot.
 But notice that it isn't at this trampling foot that he points his finger; it's at the left foot, the foot that, as he dances, he's in the act of raising from the ground.
 And why does he point at it?
 Why?
 That lifted foot, that dancing defiance of the force of gravity - it's the symbol of release, of moksha, of liberation.